Wednesday, August 25, 2010

 Sounding off at Pike Place

 For some tourists, dining at Pike Place Market is a must.
 It's a mecca for fresh seafood, vegetables and luxuries all over the world.
-Almost every culinary region is represented but for me, this place is still a wharf and I was ready to wolf down the more exotic than traditional foods I saw here.
+Almost every culinary region is represented but as far as I'm concerned, this place is still part of a wharf.
+I was ready to wolf down the more exotic than traditional foods I saw here.

 The place is a bit of a maze too, and it really takes a weekend to explore it.
 Unlike the early days where it wasn't as famous or on the working days where this place isn't as heavily trafficked, I'd enjoy wandering around and trying a few cafes and hitting Golden Age Collectables downstairs.